-Question L-1 What adjustments are needed if Douglas Fir or Southern Yellow Pine timber is not available?

-(Applies to Vertical and Laced Post shores, Cribbing, Sloped Floor and Raker shores)
+Question L-1 What adjustments are needed if No. 1 Douglas Fir is not available?
+(Applies to Vertical and Laced Post Shores, Cribbing, Sloped Floor and Raker Shores)

 Ans.
-L-1 Lumber strength and nail strength values , in general, are based on the density of the wood species.
-The following reduction in strength values should be used:
+L-1 Design Loads and nail strength values , in general, are based on the density of the wood species.
+The following reduction in values should be used:

-- For Hem-Fir and Spruce-Pine-Fir, reduce strength by 15% - For Eastern Softwoods, Western Cedar & Western Woods, reduce strength by 25%
+- For Southern Pine, Hem-Fir and Spruce-Pine-Fir, reduce Design Load to 85% (of the values given for Doug Fir No.1) - For Eastern Softwoods, Western Cedar & Western Woods, reduce Design Load to 75%